Introduction to Cloudways

 Cloudways also allows you to restore your web application from available backups in case of emergency.

 You can select a backup to be restored once you have taken at least one backup of your application.
-The option is dulled (grayed out) in the above screenshot because I haven’t backed up my site yet.
-But, I strongly advise you not to be like me.

 You can further configure several other application specific settings for your application (WordPress, in our case) under the ‘Application Settings’ tab.

-Migrating Your WordPress Site to Cloudways
+Migrate Your WordPress Site to Cloudways

 If you are migrating your site to Cloudways from some other web host, you can easily do so by installing the Cloudways WordPress Migrator plugin to your old site and filling in the required details of your Cloudways account.